Top of Page

 Categorical Grants

 CPS will receive approximately 20 categorical grants from the state in FY2020, totaling approximately $315.3 million.
 The majority of this revenue is earmarked for early childhood education, which will be worth $201.2 million.
-The remainder, totaling $114.1 million, will pay for diverse learner tuition costs, transportation, after-school programming, and nutrition, among other activities.
+The remainder, totaling $114.1 million, will pay for Students with Disabilities' tuition costs, transportation, after-school programming, and nutrition, among other activities.

 Under GSA, the grant money that CPS received was calculated by multiplying the total state appropriation for the programs included in the grant by the Board’s percentage share of those programs in FY1995.
 This grant structure no longer exists apart from early childhood, and CPS has to submit claims in order to receive most categorical grant revenues like all other school districts in Illinois.